Visit

 Hibbard Library

-Dedicated in 1980, the Hibbard Library was designed in the style of a Victorian coach house.
+Opened in 1982, the Hibbard Library was designed in the style of a Victorian coach house.
 It is named in honor of Dick and Jane Hibbard, who were among the Center’s founding members.

 The library collection includes rare books, documents, photos, maps, artifacts and newspapers related to Glenview.
 It also houses census records, obituaries, and other materials useful in genealogy research.